Domm98CZ/blog-backend/.docs/tests.md

 - Ensure you are running tests in an isolated environment to avoid modifying real data.

+## Demo/Testing data

+- You can find information about demo/testing data in this file [Demo/Testing data](.docs/demo.md).

 ---

 _For more details, check out the documentation files in `.docs/`._